equib/proEQUIB/README.rst

 Installation in GDL
 -------------------

-*  You can install the GNU Data Language (GDL) if you do not have on your machine:
+*  You can install the GNU Data Language (GDL) if you do not have it on your machine:

     - Linux (Fedora)::